-- 1. The County supports commercial, agricultural, and industrial development in this area of a type which significantly limits the concentration of people. - 2.
-The County support very low-density residential uses of one acre or more on private well and septic tank only.
+- 1. The City and County support commercial, agricultural, and industrial development in this area of a type which significantly limits the concentration of people - 2.
+The City and County support very low-density residential uses of one acre or more on private well and septic tank only.
 Public sewer infrastructure will not be extended to the Military Protection Planning Area for residential uses. - 3.
-The County will work with land conservation groups, the Air Force, and other partners to develop and implement land conservation, easement, and open space protection programs.
+The City and County will work with land conservation groups, the Air Force, and other partners to develop and implement land conservation, easement, and open space protection programs. - 4.

-8. - 4.
 Existing residential zoning districts which are in clear conflict with these policies will be reviewed for potential rezoning implementation.

-All new housing stock is expected to

-- 5. meet noise reduction and attenuation standards.
-The County will consider zoning amendments to restrict or prohibit the placement or replacement of mobile or manufactured homes in this planning area. - 6.
-The recommendations adopted by County Council in the 2016 Sumter-Shaw Joint Land Use Study are incorporated into the Sumter 2040 Comprehensive Plan by reference. - 7.
+- 5. All new housing stock is expected to meet noise reduction and attenuation standards.
+The City and County will consider zoning amendments to restrict or prohibit the placement or replacement of mobile or manufactured homes in this planning area. - 6.
+The recommendations adopted by the City and County Council in the 2016 Sumter-Shaw Joint Land Use Study are incorporated into the Sumter 2040 Comprehensive Plan by reference. - 7.
 The Military Protection Planning Area supersedes any other underlying policy area. - 8.
 Military Protection Area boundaries will be revaluated upon receipt of additional information pertaining to the arrival of the F-35A at Shaw A.F.B. or the required 5 year update of this document.